• Skip to primary navigation

 Best part, you can go from mixing to eating in under an hour.

-We usually can’t wait for even a minute for it to cool before we’re slicing it into wedges and slathering it with butter.
-It’s delicious all on it’s own for breakfast or a snack (paired with a pint, wink, wink), or a tasty accompaniment to soups or stews.
+We usually can’t wait for even a minute for this soda bread to cool before we’re slicing it into wedges and slathering it with butter.
+It’s delicious all on its own for breakfast or a snack (paired with a pint, wink, wink), or a tasty accompaniment to soups or stews.

 Cheddar and Scallion Soda Bread with three wedges cut out.

 I top this savory soda bread with butter and flaky sea salt for a deeply golden crust instead of sugar like in this traditional, sweeter version.
-So if you’re feeling salty this St. Patrick’s Day, be sure to give it a go.
+So if you’re feeling salty this St. Patrick’s Day, be sure to give cheddar and scallion soda bread a go.
 Your tastebuds will thank you.

 Let’s make cheddar and scallion soda bread